How do you find a good yacht training institute?

 The perfect size of the training boat depends on the course you attend and the qualification you require.

 If you are trained on a too small vessel like a RIB with one engine, you may be disappointed and not prepared to drive a boat with twin engines.

 At the same time a too large boat above 20 meter is not recommended.
 Such a large yacht is not easy to handle for training purposes.

 - The ideal size for the course up to 12 meter is a boat between 9 and 12 meter with twin engines.

-- For the training up to 24 meter and above the boat should be a flybridge with 2 inboard engines between 14 and 18 meter.
+- For the training up to 24 meter and above the boat should be a flybridge between 15 and 18 meter.

 - The boat must be owned or fully managed by the training institute to guarantee safety for the students and instructors and to prevent malfunction.

 Training Association and Certificates

-If you want to use your boat driving license abroad, check if the sea school is authorized by a reputed and well-known international assocation.
+If you want to use your boat driving license abroad, check if the sea school is authorized by a reputed and well-known international association.